mpacielim/FakeNewsCapstoneFinal/README.md

 	The method to complete this was as such:

 - a) Pre-process text as required for processing in neural networking models
 	- i) Tokenize the text using Tensorflow
 	- ii) Pad the text so that all samples are the same length
    	- iii) Convert text to numerical vectors using Tensorflow Embedding function

 - b) Create a Recurrent Neural Network (RNN) model using the Long Short-Term Memory (LSTM) architecture.
 	- This was chosen for its ability to complete natural language processing (NLP), in order to detect patterns and nuances in large bodies of text, as required with our dataset.
         - Due to processor limitations, a fairly simple model base was chosen with:
         	- i) 1 embedding layer to vectorize text data
          	- ii) 1 LSTM hidden layer to analyse patterns
 	        - iii) 1 dense output layer with sigmoid activation
 		- iv) The model was built with the following parameters:

-               - Optimizing algorithm called 'Adam'

-					- This controls how quickly the neural network learns at each step, to help it converge to the correct answer as quickly as possible.
+  			- Optimizing algorithm called 'Adam': This controls how quickly the neural network learns at each step, to help it converge to the correct answer as quickly as possible.

-			   - Minimize the binary cross-entropy loss

-                   - The is a setting commonly used for binary classification task

-                   - It represents a logarithmic distance of the model output from the two classes (0 and 1).
+			- Minimize the binary cross-entropy loss: This a setting commonly used for binary classification task.
+It represents the logarithmic distance of the model output from the two classes (0 and 1).
 The smaller the distance of each point, the more accurate the model is at correctly predicting the sample's class.

 - c) Cross-validation and tuning of the model hyperparameters using GridSearchCV
 	- Due to processor limitations, only the number of neurons and epochs in the LSTM layer were trialed.